alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 ### Data Overview
 The project utilises the [AdventureWorks.xlsx](https://github.com/alejandralopezgalan/Adventure-Works-Sales-Analysis/blob/main/assets/data/Project5_AdventureWorks_Database.xlsx) workbook, which contains six relational tables:
-- **FactInternetSales:** The central fact table housing over 60,000 rows of transactional records, linked to other tables through keys such as ProductKey, CustomerKey, SalesTerritoryKey, and date fields.
+- `FactInternetSales`: The central fact table housing over 60,000 rows of transactional records, linked to other tables through keys such as `ProductKey`, `CustomerKey`, `SalesTerritoryKey`, and date fields.
 It stores detailed sales metrics including quantities, discounts, costs, and revenue values.
-- **DimCustomer:** Provides detailed customer demographics and contact attributes, comprising 18,484 individual records.
+- `DimCustomer`: Provides detailed customer demographics and contact attributes, comprising 18,484 individual records.
 This dimension links to the fact table via CustomerKey, and includes variables such as full name, birth date, marital status, income level, multilingual education and occupation details, geographical location, purchase history, and commuting distance.
 It enriches the sales model with personal and regional context for more targeted analysis.
-- **DimDate:** A dedicated calendar dimension comprising 1,461 date records.
+- `DimDate`: A dedicated calendar dimension comprising 1,461 date records.
 It supports time-based analysis by providing structured fields such as full date values, day and month names in multiple languages (English, Spanish, French), and hierarchical attributes for calendar and fiscal periods.
-- **DimProduct:** Contains 606 records detailing product-level attributes used for sales analysis.
+- `DimProduct`: Contains 606 records detailing product-level attributes used for sales analysis.
 This table is linked to the central fact table via ProductKey, and includes fields for product category, colour, size, cost, list pricing, manufacturing specifics, and availability dates.
 It also features multilingual product descriptions, supporting accessibility and localisation across global markets.
-- **DimGeography:** Consists of 655 records offering geographical context for customer data.
+- `DimGeography`: Consists of 655 records offering geographical context for customer data.
 This dimension includes city, state or province, postal code, and country fields, along with regional identifiers that support location-based analysis.
 Country names are provided in English, Spanish, and French, enabling multilingual reporting and global segmentation.
-- **DimSalesTerritory:** Comprises 10 records that provide a higher-level classification of global sales regions.
+- `DimSalesTerritory`: Comprises 10 records that provide a higher-level classification of global sales regions.
 This dimension includes fields for territory name, country grouping, and territory image identifiers.
 It enables segmentation and comparative analysis across broader geographical markets, supporting strategic insight into regional performance.

 All tables form an integrated data model that enables robust cross-dimensional analysis.
 The dataset is fictional and provided exclusively for educational purposes, aligning with the structure and learning goals outlined in the original YouTube tutorial and this project.
 It serves as a practical foundation for developing analytical capabilities, data visualisation skills, and professional dashboard design in a simulated business context.